 The Dean’s Opportunity Fund helps the dean fund key initiatives that keep the school, its students and its faculty moving forward.
 From student performances, scholarships and symposia to establishing special projects designed to recruit outstanding faculty, this important fund enables the dean to direct funding where it is needed most when it is most needed.
 This essential fund helps the dean expand the reach and power of the school while pushing the school forward in critical ways each year.

-Evelyn and Mo Ostin Music Center serves as refuge to UCLA's brightest musicians.
+The Evelyn and Mo Ostin Music Center is UCLA's state-of-the-art campus music facility.